aurimas13/Machine-Learning-Goodness/README.md

 <b> Overview </b>
 </p>
 <p align=left>
-With the start of #100DaysOfMLCode challenge this Machine Learning Goodness repository is updated daily with either the completed Jupyter notebooks, Python codes, ML projects, useful ML/DL/NN libraries, cheat codes of ML/DL/NN/AI, useful information such as websites, beneficial learning materials, tips and whatnot not to mention some basic and advanced Python coding.
+With the start of *100DaysOfMLCode** challenge this Machine Learning Goodness repository is updated daily with either the completed Jupyter notebooks, Python codes, ML projects, useful ML/DL/NN libraries, cheat codes of ML/DL/NN/AI, useful information such as websites, beneficial learning materials, tips and whatnot not to mention some basic and advanced Python coding.
+Currently, new useful material in the world of AI, ML or DS when found is added to [books](#worthy-books), [tools](#worthy-tools) or [repositories(#worthy-repositories)
 </p>

 # Table of Contents